twistedfall/opencv-rust/README.md

 ## Quickstart

-Make sure the supported OpenCV version (3.4, 4.x or 5.x) and Clang (part of LLVM, needed for automatic binding generation) are installed in your system.
+Make sure the supported OpenCV version (4.x or 5.x) and Clang (part of LLVM, needed for automatic binding generation) are installed in your system.
+OpenCV 3.4 is still supported but deprecated and will be removed in a future release.

 Update your Cargo.toml